Best Espresso Grinders Under $500 (2026)

 Limitations:

-At ceiling of this budget.
-Some compromises vs $600+ grinders.
+At ceiling of consumer budget range.
+Some compromises versus $600+ professional grinders.

-What to Look For in a Coffee Grinder
+What to Look For in Espresso Grinders Under $500

 High Importance

 Larger burrs (54mm+) generally produce more consistent grinds and run cooler.
-However, burr quality matters more than size alone.
+Flat burrs excel at espresso; conical burrs offer versatility across brew methods.

 Medium Importance